 It then asks them to reassess their ability to fulfil orders.
 When they’re confident they can do so, sellers are advised to reactivate their accounts themselves by clicking a button featured in Amazon’s email.

 The kicker is that the account reactivation link doesn’t seem to work.
-It simply points you to the performance notification page in Seller Central.
+It simply points you to the performance notification page in Amazon Seller Central is a portal or a h… More.
 So, you’re back to square one: sending a POA.

 For now, the reactivation link raises more questions than answers.
 Will it be rolled out to all sellers for any type of suspension, or just this one?
 When it does work, will it take effect instantly?
 All we know is you have a 17-day window before listings are canceled, and your funds can be withheld for 90 days or more.